-Status Condition Link and activity indicators are off The NIC is not connected to the network.
-Link indicator is green and activity indicator is blinking green The NIC is connected to a valid network at its maximum port speed and data is being sent or received.
-Link indicator is amber and activity indicator is blinking green The NIC is connected to a valid network at less than its maximum port speed and data is being sent or received.
-Link indicator is green and activity indicator is off The NIC is connected to a valid network at its maximum port speed and data is not being sent or received.
-Link indicator is amber and activity indicator is off The NIC is connected to a valid network at less than its maximum port speed and data is not being sent or received.
-Link indicator is blinking green and activity is off NIC identify is enabled through the NIC configuration utility.
+Condition The NIC is not connected to the network.
+The NIC is connected to a valid network at its maximum port speed and data is being sent or received.
+The NIC is connected to a valid network at less than its maximum port speed and data is being sent or received.
+The NIC is connected to a valid network at its maximum port speed and data is not being sent or received.
+The NIC is connected to a valid network at less than its maximum port speed and data is not being sent or received.
+NIC identify is enabled through the NIC configuration utility.